even4void/aliquote/content/post/icc-garson.md

 7.986111
 ```

-(By the way, there is a typo in Lahey et al's Table 5: the corresponding DF for the between targets effect should read 5, not 3.)
+<small>(By the way, there is a typo in Lahey et al's Table 5: the corresponding DF for the between targets effect should read 5, not 3.)</small>

 Now, what's interesting is that the ICC is negative, but Tukey's test failed to recover the significant interaction, while clearly Rater 4 is at variance with others' ratings: